seandstewart/bardly/pending/romances/the-tempest/11-player.md

 Thou hast.
 Where was she born? speak; tell me.

 **ARIEL**
-She, in Argier. …
+She, in Argier. ...

 **PROSPERO**
-...O, was she so?
+...
+O, was she so?
 I must
 Once in a month recount what thou hast been,
-Which thou forget'st. This damn’d witch Sycorax,
+Which thou forget'st. This damn'd witch Sycorax,
 For mischiefs manifold and sorceries terrible
 To enter human hearing, from Argier,
-Thou know’st, was banish’d: for one thing she did
+Thou know'st, was banish'd: for one thing she did
 They would not take her life.
 Is not this true?

 **ARIEL**
-Ay, ‘tis.
+Ay, 'tis.

 **PROSPERO**
 This blue-eyed hag was hither brought with child
 And here was left by the sailors.
 Thou, my slave,
 As thou report'st thyself, wast then her servant;
 And, for thou wast a spirit too delicate
-To act her earthy and abhorr’d commands,
+To act her earthy and abhorr'd commands,
 Refusing her grand hests, she did confine thee,
 Into a cloven pine; within which rift
-Imprison’d thou didst painfully remain
+Imprison'd thou didst painfully remain
 A dozen years; within which space she died
 And left thee there; where thou didst vent thy groans
 As fast as mill-wheels strike.
 Then was this island-
 Save for the beast that she did litter here,
-A freckled whelp hag-born-not honour’d with
+A freckled whelp hag-born-not honour'd with
-A human shape. …
+A human shape. ...

 **ARIEL**
-...Yes, Caliban her pup.
+...
+Yes, Caliban her pup.

 **PROSPERO**
 Dull thing, I say so; she, that Caliban